flowershow/demo/blog/README.md

 title: Blog
 hero:
   title: Blog Demo
-  description: Welcome to **Demo Blog**!
+  description: Welcome to Demo Blog!
 Here you'll find a collection of posts about various topics.
 Enjoy exploring and let the inspiration flow.
   cta:
     - label: Discover all
       href: "#blog-posts"